TalnUPF/SolrMongoImporter/README.md

 ```

 #### Step 5.
 Define the dih-config.xml under your Solr collection/conf folder (where schema.xml, solrconfig.xml is stored)

+* name is very important you can have things like this...

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>
 <dataConfig>